MicrosoftDocs/CortanaSkillsKit/docs/skills/adding-speech.md

 ## Add Speech to Bot Service (V4) bots ##

-On a 'turn' you have two forms of 'sendActivityAsync': the first method takes an activity (message), and the second takes optional named arguments 'speak' and 'inputHint'.
+On a `turn` you have two forms of `sendActivityAsync`: the first method takes an activity (message), and the second takes optional named arguments 'speak' and 'inputHint'.

 ```csharp